Fast and Not-so-Furious: Case Study of the Fast and Faint Type IIb SN 2021bxu: Spectroscopic Analysis

 Figure~\ref{fig:line_vels} shows the velocity evolution of the selected features.
 The velocity of the H$\alpha$\,$\lambda 6563$ feature stays constant at $\sim 7200\, \mathrm{km\,s^{-1}}$ from $\sim$10 to $\sim$30 days after explosion, demonstrating that at these early phases the photosphere has already reached the bottom of the H layer.
 Interestingly, the feature from \SiII\,$\lambda6355$ as seen in Figure~\ref{fig:21bxu_spectra} could have some contribution from a high velocity H$\alpha$\,$\lambda 6563$ component at $\sim13{,}000\, \mathrm{km}\,\mathrm{s^{-1}}$.
 This also matches with the small feature just bluer to H$\beta$\,$\lambda 4861$.
 Therefore, there could be a detached high velocity H component in the ejecta.
 It may be the case that this comes from interaction with an extended envelope.

 The velocity of the \HeI\,$\lambda 5876$ line decreases as a function of time as the photosphere recedes, from $\sim7000\,\mathrm{km\,s^{-1}}$ at day $+7$ to $\sim5700\,\mathrm{km\,s^{-1}}$ at day $+21$.
 At these phases the \HeI\,$\lambda 5876$ line velocity follows the photospheric velocity, after which it plateaus, demonstrating that the base of the He layer is at $\sim5500\,\mathrm{km\,s^{-1}}$.
+This \HeI\,$\lambda 5876$ line is used to break the Arnett degeneracy in modelling the bolometric light curve (see Section~\ref{sec:modelling}).
 The velocity of the \HeI\,$\lambda 7065$ line is only measured in the later two spectra, thus not showing its early evolution and making it unreliable for analysis.
 In SE-SNe the He lines require non-thermal excitation.
 Therefore they get stronger over time as the density of the ejecta decreases and the mean free path of the $\gamma$-rays can increase \citep{lucy91}.

 The \OI\,$\lambda 7774$ line shows the lowest velocity at $< 4700\, \mathrm{km\,s^{-1}}$ throughout the time range.
 This is expected as the progenitor star would have a layered structure prior to explosion where heavier elements are further in, towards the center of the star.
 The \FeII\,$\lambda 5169$ feature shows a similar decline in velocity to that of other lines at later times.
 However, it has slightly higher velocities than oxygen, possibly caused by the fact that there could be primordial Fe-mixing throughout the progenitor star, leading to Fe in the top layers.
 Due to the Einstein coefficient values of \FeII\,$\lambda 5169$, only a small abundance is sufficient to produce the opacity needed for a strong line.
-This \FeII\,$\lambda 5169$ line is used to break the Arnett degeneracy in modelling the bolometric light curve (see Section~\ref{sec:modelling}).
+The \ScII\,$\lambda 5698$ line shows higher velocities than the \ScII\,$\lambda 5527$ and \FeII\,$\lambda 5169$ lines.
+This is potentially due to a metallicity effect or mixing phenomena in the ejecta.
+However, further spectral modelling is required to disentangle this.

 In Figure~\ref{fig:line_vels_comp}, we compare our measurements of line velocities with \citet[][]{liu16}, which provides a spectroscopic sample of SE-SNe, and with \citet[][]{das22}, which provides spectroscopic measurements for Ca-rich~IIb SNe.
 We compute a rolling median for each SN type with a bin size of five days where the shaded regions represent the $16^{\mathrm{th}}$ and $84^{\mathrm{th}}$ percentiles of the distribution in the bin indicating the dispersion of velocities.
 The sample of SNe~IIb has velocities lower than those of SNe~Ib for most of the lines with Ca-rich~IIb SNe showing velocities similar to those of SNe~IIb.
 All line velocities for SN~2021bxu are consistently lower than the median of all types by at least $\sim1500\,\mathrm{km\,s^{-1}}$, emphasizing its uniqueness and implying that the kinetic energy of SN~2021bxu is lower than that of typical SE-SNe.